Lavender Essential Oil

 In hair care, lavender helps balance oily or dry hair and scalp, soothes irritated scalp and stimulates the hair follicles to help foster hair growth.
 Lavender is often paired with rosemary in hair care formulas.
 Their synergistic properties are great for hair care.

-Aromatherapy Properties: Lavender relieves tension with its soothing, calming, and harmonizing effect on the nerves.
-It is effective for headaches, migraines, nausea, and insomnia.
+Aromatherapy Properties: Lavender, associated with feelings of contentment, helps improve mood and relieve tension with its soothing, calming, and harmonizing effect on the nerves.
+It can be helpful for headaches, migraines, nausea, and insomnia.
 Its floral and woody fragrance is great for stress relief, general relaxation, and possibly even mild pain relief.

 Please Note: The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.